Book a Weekend Tour →

 From ~$300/couple/night

 Over 60 cellar doors within a 30km radius of Stanthorpe.
-The best are: Sirromet (largest, stunning views), Ballandean Estate (oldest, excellent Muscat), Ravens Croft (small, biodynamic, appointment only), and Symphony Hill (consistently the most awarded).
+Best: Sirromet (largest, stunning views), Ballandean Estate (oldest, excellent Muscat), Ravens Croft (small, biodynamic, by appointment), Symphony Hill (consistently most awarded), and Golden Grove Estate.
+For accommodation, Allure Stanthorpe's glamping tents are among the most memorable in Queensland.

 Fri PM

 Drive to Stanthorpe (2.5 hrs).
-Dinner at The Vines Restaurant or Anna's Restaurant.
+Dinner at The Vines Restaurant or Essen Restaurant.
 Boutique accommodation on a vineyard.

 Sat